This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Tagging

 Tagging typically requires the cloud resources with the application using those resources.
 It might also include company specific tagging for things like project codes.
-This tagging in the cloud should be no different than the tagging that is required for on-prem resources and requires ongoing attention.
+This tagging in the cloud should be no different than the tagging that is required for on-premises resources and requires ongoing attention.

 All of this requires coordination, collaboration, and agreement between the FinOps and TBM teams.
 The TBM team will provide relatively static data like the taxonomy used for their reporting, perhaps the organization’s financial structure (departments, cost centers, etc.).
-Both teams would need to source app codes and project codes from the same place; a shared record repository such as Configuration Management Database (CMDB) to ensure tagging on the FinOps side and reporting on the TBM side are accurate and insync.
+Both teams would need to source app codes and project codes from the same place; a shared record repository such as Configuration Management Database (CMDB) to ensure tagging on the FinOps side and reporting on the TBM side are accurate and in sync.
 FinOps will map cloud products/services to the taxonomy AND tag resources with the app codes, project codes, etc.

 With these elements in place, FinOps teams can regularly provide resource cost data that allows the TBM teams to allocate a cloud provider’s costs to the correct infrastructure, platforms, and ultimately applications.
-With that, cloud costs can be allocated in a manner that is the same manner as its on-prem counterparts.
+With that, cloud costs can be allocated in a manner that is the same manner as its on-premises counterparts.

-Taxonomy & Logical Models
+Taxonomy and Logical Models

-That framework starts with identifying shared goals.
+This starts with identifying shared goals.
 Whether it is reducing cost or highlighting IT’s value to the business, understanding what are the teams trying to achieve and where there are the overlaps – and gaps – will lay the foundation for strong collaboration between the teams.

 These shared goals will lead to common use cases such as chargeback, TCO, optimization, or improved forecasting that FinOps and TBM teams can address together.
 Some of these are explored later in the playbook, but core to enabling the use cases is collaboratively establishing a shared language or common taxonomy that all parties agree to.

 In other cases tags are very useful but there is a limitation driven by allocating shared cost.
-For example many applications may be part of a platform like a data lake or kubernetes platform.
+For example many applications may be part of a platform like a data lake or Kubernetes platform.
 In this particular example tagging is not enough as from the cloud perspective we will be able to cost the data lake but additional consumption data or logs will be required to allocate the cost to the business unit leveraging the data lake and make them accountable for the charge.

 All of this needs coordination across the various teams to make sure the consumers of the service have a good view on TCO that can be used not only to understand cost but also to make the product more efficient and potentially gain competitive advantage in the market.